Cal-CS-61A-Staff/cs61a-apps/common/README.md

 # `common`

-This is a collection of utitilities used by multiple apps in our ecosystem.
+This is a collection of utilities used by multiple apps in our ecosystem.